Baby Milestones and Child Milestones to Track Development

 - Blog posts: In-depth and healthcare provider-approved articles providing important health info to help learn the signs of a delay and when to request an appointment with a healthcare provider.

-- Baby’s First Year Milestone Guide: This helpful guide is a milestone checklist for infants.
+- Baby’s First Year Milestone Guide: This helpful guide is a handheld milestone checklist for infants.
 Keep track of your baby’s developmental milestones through this organized, color-coded, and compact guide.
 The ultimate resource center for baby’s development!

 - The Baby Games Calendar: If baby enjoys playing, then check out these fun games for infants and toddlers!
 Baby Games make caring for your baby engaging and interactive, helping with everything from language development to hand eye coordination.